dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 To get checked off for the lab, please record a 2 minute video with the following components:

-1. Present your D3 visualizations.
+1. Present your quantitative D3 visualizations
 2. Show you interacting with your D3 visualizations.
 3. Share the most interesting thing you learned from this lab.